rehive/docs-portal/content/platform/core-resources/introduction.md

 5. Transaction collections
 6. Transactions

-These six resources will be  addressed in detail within this documentation.
+There are a multitude of other resources that can be used to build solutions, however only these six resources will be  addressed within the "Core resources" section of this documentation.

 <aside class="notice">
-	For an in-depth description of all the resources the platform offers take a look at the <a href="https://api.docs.rehive.com" target="_blank">API reference</a>.
+	For an in-depth description of all the resources the platform offers take a look at the <a href="https://api.docs.rehive.com" target="_blank">API reference</a> or <a href="https://api.rehive.com/swagger/" target="_blank">Swagger spec</a>.
 </aside>